 The Charter School administration shall ensure that students and their parents/guardians are notified in writing upon enrollment of all discipline policies and procedures.
-The notice shall state that this Policy and Procedures are available on request at the Voices MH Principal's Executive Director's office.
+The notice shall state that this Policy and Procedures are available on request at the Voices MP Principal's office.